 Theft in Texas is taking, or appropriating, someone’s property with the intent to deprive its true owner of his or her property.
 According to Section 31.03 of the Texas Penal Code, such appropriation occurs when one of three things happens:

-Theft comes in many shapes and sizes, as discussed below, and an important thing to note is that you do not have to have actually stolen the property to be guilty of theft.
+Theft comes in many shapes and sizes, and an important thing to note is that you need not have actually stolen the property to be guilty of theft.
 Under the Texas Criminal Code, an accused may be guilty of theft simply by taking property that he or she knows to be stolen.

-In Collin County, Texas there are often ways to get the charges reduced or get you into a diversion program that would ultimately result in a dismissal.
-Both of these things could potentially lead to an expunction, which is incredibly powerful and requires under Chapter 55 of the Texas Code of Criminal Procedure all agencies with any information regarding your arrest destroy them.
+In Collin County, Texas, there are often ways to get the charges reduced or get you into a diversion program that would ultimately result in a dismissal.
+Both of these things could potentially lead to an expunction.
+Under Chapter 55 of the Texas Code of Criminal Procedure, all agencies with any information regarding your arrest must destroy all records if they receive an expunction order.
 Once the charge is expunged, you may deny being convicted, pleading guilty, or even being arrested.

-Although expunction is a powerful tool and is sometimes available in theft cases, theft is a crime of moral turpitude, and it is important that you understand this in the event that your case cannot be expunged.
-Many professional licensing associations (for doctors, lawyers, accountants, teachers, etc.) will ask you if you have ever been charged with a crime of moral turpitude, and if you have a theft on your record, the answer to that question, unfortunately is yes.
+Although expunction is a powerful tool and is sometimes available in theft cases, theft is a crime of moral turpitude, and it is important to understand this if your case cannot be expunged.
+Many professional licensing associations (for doctors, lawyers, accountants, teachers, etc.) will ask you if you have ever been charged with a crime of moral turpitude.
+Unfortunately, if you have theft on your record, the answer to that question is yes.

 In Texas, robbery and aggravated robbery are two separate offenses carrying different punishments.
 The difference between facing up to 99 years in prison or as little as two years in prison may come down to whether there was a mere display of a deadly weapon.

-To prove a Robbery, the State must prove beyond a reasonable doubt that the defendant:
+To prove robbery, the state must prove beyond a reasonable doubt that the Defendant:

-For purposes of Robbery or Aggravated Robbery, bodily injury is defined as “physical pain, illness, or any impairment of physical condition.”
-Robbery is a Second-Degree Felony with a range of punishment from 2 years up to 20 years confinement and a fine up to $10,000.
+For purposes of robbery or aggravated robbery, bodily injury is defined as “physical pain, illness, or any impairment of physical condition.”
+Robbery is a second-degree felony with a range of punishment from 2 to 20 years confinement and a $10,000 fine.

-Aggravated Robbery is also classified as a 3(g) offense (an offense falling within the purview of Texas Code of Criminal Procedure Article 42.12 Sec.
-3(g)).
-These types of offenses are those which our legislature have identified as the most serious of criminal offenses.
-Individuals charged with a 3(g) offense may not receive regular probation from a judge and are not eligible for parole until at least one half of the original sentence has been served.
+Aggravated robbery is also classified as a 3(g) offense (an offense falling within the purview of Texas Code of Criminal Procedure Article 42.12 Sec.
+3(g).
+These types of crimes are those that our legislature has identified as the most serious of criminal offenses.
+Individuals charged with a 3(g) offense may not receive regular probation from a judge and are not eligible for parole until at least one-half of the original sentence has been served.

-The value of competent and aggressive legal representation when charged with a 3(g) offense such as Aggravated Robbery cannot be overstated.
-Whether you are a person charged with Aggravated Robbery or a someone seeking legal assistance on behalf of a close friend or family member who is in jail awaiting prosecution, contact our office to schedule a consultation with an attorney or a jail consultation.
+When charged with a 3(g) offense such as aggravated robbery, the value of competent and aggressive legal representation cannot be overstated.
+Whether you are charged with aggravated robbery or seeking legal assistance on behalf of a close friend or family member who is in jail awaiting prosecution, contact our office to schedule a consultation with an attorney.

 Entry includes physically placing any part of the body or object connected with the body inside a vehicle.

-Most Burglary of an Automobile cases will be classified as a Class A Misdemeanor with a range of punishment of up to 1 year in county jail and up to a $4,000 fine.
-However, the range of punishment can be modified under several scenarios.
+Most burglary of an automobile cases will be classified as a Class A misdemeanor.
+The penalty could include up to 1 year in county jail and a $4,000 fine.
+However, a judge can modify the sentence under several scenarios.
 With one prior conviction for the same offense, the minimum term of confinement is enhanced to six months.
-The offense can also be enhanced to a State Jail Felony with two prior convictions for the same offense.
-One feature which makes Burglary of an Automobile unique is that, by statute, any previous case resolved with deferred adjudication probation can be treated as a conviction for enhancement purposes.
+The offense can also increase to a state jail felony with two prior convictions for the same crime.
+One feature which makes burglary of an automobile unique is that, by statute, any previous case resolved with deferred adjudication probation can be treated as a conviction for enhancement purposes.

-Many Burglary of an Automobile cases depend upon circumstantial evidence.
-For instance, it is not uncommon for a Burglary of an Automobile case to be based upon pawn tickets which were traced back to the defendant.
+Many burglary of an automobile cases depend upon circumstantial evidence.
+For instance, it is not uncommon for the case to be based upon pawn tickets that an investigation can trace back to the Defendant.
 Circumstantial evidence is legally sufficient evidence for a jury to convict a defendant.
-However, many circumstantial cases leave room to mount a successful defense.
+However, these cases leave room to mount a successful defense.

-Even when a case fails to present viable legal or factual defenses, favorable outcomes can still be attained through strategic legal representation and negotiation.
-Contact our office today to discuss how to begin approaching your Burglary of an Automobile case.
+Even when a case fails to present viable legal or factual defenses, you can still achieve favorable outcomes through strategic legal representation and negotiation.
+Contact our office today to discuss how to begin approaching your burglary of an automobile case.

-Burglary of a building is the same crime as burglary of a home as far as the elements involved; however, the punishment for burglary of a building is less than that of burglary of a home.
-Entering, or remaining in, a building without consent of the owner and with the intent to commit a felony, theft, or assault is burglary.
-Again, these other offenses need not be committed; there must simply be the intent to commit one of them.
+Burglary of a building is the same crime as burglary of a home as far as the elements involved.
+However, the punishment for burglary of a building is less than that of burglary of a home.
+Entering or remaining in a building without the owner’s consent and with the intent to commit a felony, theft, or assault is burglary.
+Again, these other offenses don’t actually need to be committed.
+There must simply be the intent to commit one of them.